 Hallways from all four wings empty into two large, central common lounges.
 The Upper Lounge has a study room, a discipleship group meeting room, a big screen TV, a pool table, and a kitchen area with chairs and tables for late night snacks or studying.
 The Lower Lounge also offers pool and ping-pong tables, a big screen TV, and The Hub.
 The Hub is a station in which a Resident Assistant on duty can be found from 8 PM to Midnight.
 The RA on duty acts as a host in the lounge and builds community by planning events, playing music, and being available to students.

-The remaining three wings of Douglas house female students and are comprised of traditional housing in hallways of 16-24 students, living as pairs, who share a common hallway washroom.
+The remaining three wings of Douglas house or Economy style housing.
+They are comprised of male and female dorms respectively.
+Each dorm is comprised of traditional housing in hallways of 16-24 students, living as pairs who share a common hallway washroom.
 Each residence area has a small lounge for hanging out as a small group, has a specific Resident Assistant and has its own unique traditions and history.

 Douglas Hall Amenities